hganev/FunWithScala/README.md

 # FunWithScala

-Some funny tasks resolved with elegant Scala language
+Some funny tasks resolved with the elegant Scala language